arpit23697/Compilers/project/README.md

 #####4. test2.cpp
 This program will not compile successfully because the type of the variable used in the expression
 are not matching.
 Gives error left and right hand side not matching

+#####5. test3.cpp
+Check for incompatible declarations.
+Since the of declaration and value assigned is not matching so error